Your Faculty Teach.

 We Handle Everything Else.

-Right now, "going digital" means your faculty become part-time software operators.
 They learn an LMS.
 They format quizzes.
 They build module outlines.
-They do this on top of teaching, advising, writing, and everything else they were hired to do.
-Most of them do it reluctantly, and the result shows.
+They do this on top of teaching, advising, and writing.
+Most of them do it reluctantly, and the resulting student experience shows it.

 The issues keeping your provost